Loaded Potato Soup

 If you ask a random person to name their favourite comfort foods, I think both soup and potatoes would rank at the top of many lists.
 One is warm and cozy, the other is unfussy and carb-y.
 (Let’s be honest, carbs are definitely the most comforting food group.)
 This loaded potato soup combines both!

-While the traditional version of this soup is typically pretty unhealthy, I switched things up to make a comfort food classic that’s much lighter and completely plant-based.
-It still hits the spot and it tastes quite indulgent, but with far fewer calories than the original.
+While the traditional version of this soup is typically pretty rich and heavy, I switched things up to make a comfort food classic that’s much lighter and completely plant-based.
+It still hits the spot and it tastes quite indulgent, though!

 Why You’ll Love This Loaded Potato Soup Recipe